dcostap/personal-blog/_programming-notes/2023-11-01-error-handling-in-kotlin.md

 Thus, I have to be careful and consider the Exceptions each java method may throw, and consider which ones I am interested in to wrap them in my kotlin `Result`.
 Most of the time though, I simply use kotlin's `runCatching` which does this wrapping for me.
 However, it's an imperfect solution once again (it catches all Exceptions, including those that are considered errors, like `RuntimeException`).

-## Explictly using Exceptions
+## Explictly using Exceptions?

+The [https://elizarov.medium.com/kotlin-and-exceptions-8062f589d07](blog post) I mentioned at the start, written by the Kotlin project lead, mentions the hairy case of handling I/O errors.
+They aren't bugs, yet handling every single I/O function call with `Result` becomes verbose and annoying, since many calls like these may be packed together in long functions.
+In this case, I do what the blog post recommends, and I let those calls throw their java Exceptions normally, or even throw the Exceptions myself if needed.
+Then, **I wrap the relevant piece of code in a `runCatching`** or similar.

-The only case in which I use Exceptions is whenever I want to provide an early exit for a complex function that may have multiple points of failure.
+The point here, I/O or not, is to leverage `throw Exceptions` to provide **simple and non-verbose early exits inside a long piece of code that may have multiple points of failure.**

-This allows me to more easily propagate errors and exit a function, without having to add multiple checks with their own `return` (which gets verbose when inside nested lambdas).
+Even without dealing with I/O, I use this to sometimes more easily propagate errors and exit a function, without having to add multiple checks with their own `return` (which gets verbose when inside nested lambdas).
 With exceptions, I just need to use constructs like `getOrThrow()` or a explicit `throw`.

-Then, I wrap the relevant piece of code in a `runCatching`.
+At the end, of course, you're left with a `Result` that you return.

 ## The downsides